SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 ## Localize the web part property pane

 When working with a web part, a user often needs to configure it for their specific needs.
-Providing descriptive labels for the different configuration settings improves the usability of the web part and decreases the number of support requests from users for help configuring web parts.
+Providing descriptive labels for the different configuration settings improves the usability of the web part and decreases the number of support requests from users for help with configuring web parts.

 The web part property pane consists of sections.
 Each section has a header and one or more controls that allow users to configure the web part.
 Each of these controls contains a label that describes its purpose.